• Blog

 Deployment

 Deploy your trained model for inference.
-This may involve integrating it into a web application, mobile app, or other systems.
+This may involves integrating it into a web application, mobile app, or other systems.

 Iterative Improvement